Theology of Martin Luther: Two Kingdoms

 Martin Luther's doctrine of the two kingdoms (or two reigns) of God teaches that God is the ruler of the whole world and that he rules in two ways, both by the law and by the gospel.

 God rules the earthly kingdom through secular government, by means of law and the sword.
 As creator, God would like to promote social justice, and this is done through the political use of the law.
 At the same time, God rules his spiritual kingdom in order to promote human righteousness before God.
 This is done through the gospel, according to which all humans are justified by God's grace alone.

 This distinction has in Lutheran theology often been related to the idea that there is no particular Christian contribution to political and economic ethics.
 Human reason is enough to understand what is a right act in political and economic life.
 The gospel does not give any contribution to the content of social ethics.
 From this perspective Lutheran theology has often supported those in political and economic power.

+Geocentrism

+Luther is credited with supporting the traditional geocentrism reflected in Joshua 10:10-15.